-The TIBML is equipped with a 3MV tandem accelerator, two ion sources, three beamlines, and four endstations that provide state-of-the-art capabilities for ion beam analysis, materials modification, fundamental research on ion-solid interactions, and applied research on radiation effects in materials for nuclear and space applications
+The TIBML is equipped with a 3 MV tandem accelerator, two ion sources, four beamlines, and five endstations that provide state-of-the-art capabilities for ion beam analysis, materials modification, fundamental research on ion-solid interactions, and applied research on radiation effects in materials for nuclear and space applications.

 Ion Beam Analysis

 Ion beam analysis (IBA) can be used to obtain elemental and isotopic composition profiles in the near-surface layer of materials.
-IBA methods can achieve elemental resolution in the parts per million range, and depth resolution is typically on the order of a few nanometers over depths to a few micrometers.
+IBA methods can achieve elemental resolution in the parts per million range, and depth resolution is typically on the order of a few nanometers to a few micrometers.
 IBA capabilities and service include:

-• Rutherford and non-Rutherford backscattering spectrometry
+Rutherford backscattering spectrometry

-• Ion channeling
+- Ion channeling

-• Nuclear reaction analysis
+- Nuclear reaction analysis

-• Elastic recoil detection analysis
+Elastic recoil detection analysis

 Ion Irradiation